 Day one we roped up, Jim led up the few pitches to the base of the winch.
 We fixed ropes, strung cables.
 I learned how a big wall afficionado really does things, scampering up and down the cliffs putting in anchors under his direction.
 We rappelled to our tent perched atop the rocky ridge, cliffs on both sides reaching down to the glacier, cooked our one dish meal, huddled in the tent and listened to rocks tumbling off the heights around us.
 I listened to Jim’s stories of first ascents from El Cap to Half Dome to Alaska.

-Day two I pulled out the rope and Jim just looked at me and said, ‘it’s okay, you can climb,’ and we soloed up to the winch.
+Day two I pulled out the rope and Jim just looked at me and said, “it’s okay, you can climb,” and we soloed 100 meters of rotten rich up to the winch.
 I guess I passed the test.
-I tagged along behind Jim realizing that his fame was well deserved, he flows over the rock with a beautiful symmetry.
+I tagged along behind Jim realizing that his fame was well deserved, he flowed over the rock with a a singular symmetry that was beautiful to watch.

 The clouds were all below us, our oxygen tanks fizzled uselessly and our MiG Russian fighter jet masks froze in rubber blobs to our faces.
 We climbed up onto the heights, through the Yellow Band, into the Gray Band but the summit remained elusive and hours above us.